heritai/ml_challenge_emergency_response/README.md

 # Emergency Response Time Prediction

-This repository contains code for predicting emergency response times using machine learning.
-It leverages data related to emergency events, vehicle locations, and routing information from OSRM (Open Source Routing Machine).
+This repository provides a machine learning framework for predicting emergency response times.
+It integrates data on emergency events, vehicle locations, and routing information from OSRM (Open Source Routing Machine) to deliver accurate predictions.

 ## Overview

-The goal is to build a model that accurately predicts either:
+The primary objective of this project is to develop a machine learning model capable of accurately predicting one of two critical emergency response time metrics:

-*   `delta selection-departure`: The time between emergency vehicle selection and departure.
+*   `delta selection-departure`: The duration between an emergency vehicle's selection and its actual departure.
-*   `delta departure-presentation`: The time between emergency vehicle departure and arrival at the event location.
+*   `delta departure-presentation`: The time elapsed from an emergency vehicle's departure to its arrival at the event location.

-The code is structured into modules for data loading, feature engineering, model selection, training, and evaluation, promoting maintainability and scalability.
+The codebase is organized into modular components for data loading, feature engineering, model selection, training, and evaluation, ensuring maintainability, scalability, and ease of extension.

 ## File Structure

 ```bash
 emergency_response_prediction/
 ├── data/